 Based on the CIoT application, there is a need to balance the resource availability such as computing power, battery consumption and security threat for CIoT UEs at the radio level.
 Hence a range of AS security options (encryption vs integrity) need to be supported at the AS layer.
 Potential security requirements are given below.

+It should be possible for the UE to signal the application level encryption and integrity protection to the SMF during PDU session setup.

+It should be possible for the SMF, to take in to consideration the UE signalled security policy while setting up PDU session and radio bearers.